gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 |                           Chunk #n                            |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-encrypt-chunk-states-1 title="SCTP Packet Before ENCRYPTED State" artwork-align="center"}
+{: #sctp-Crypto-encrypt-chunk-states-1 title="SCTP Packet Before PROTECTED State" artwork-align="center"}

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes
 the structure of an SCTP packet being sent or received when the
-association has not reached the ENCRYPTED state yet.
+association has not reached the PROTECTED state yet.
 In this case only
-Control chunks or ENCRYPT chunk can be handled.
+Control chunks or CRYPTO chunk can be handled.
 Only one ENCRYPT
 chunk can be sent in a SCTP packet.

 ~~~~~~~~~~~ aasvg